TRIBUTES

 Lauren Potter, school teacher, Oxford Gardens Primary school and family friend

-I remember first meeting Omar as a young boy and knowing straight way that there was something special about him.
+I remember first meeting Omar as a young boy and knowing straight away that there was something special about him.
 He grew up into the most wonderful and beautiful soul.
 I looked on in awe at the way he looked after his younger cousins and later at the way he related to my own children - I couldn’t believe that such a young man could be so affectionate and caring towards young children.
 He was so at ease and in his element with them.
 To top that off he was so intelligent and interested in the world around him, as well as in anything that you were talking to him about.
 He was wise beyond his young years.

 You are so missed Omar and your beautiful light will never go out.
 We all adore and love you eternally.